Healthy Protein Flapjacks (Vegan)

 everything you need to make this recipe!
 Just a pinch of cinnamon and vanilla essence is missing

 • Dark chocolate chips: While not necessary, dark chocolate chips make a nice addition to this recipe.
+I like scattering them over the top along with the seeds for a nice crunchy topping, but you could also mix them into the flapjack mixture.

 • Nut butter: Nut butter serves as a replacement for butter in this recipe, adding both flavour and added protein and healthy fats.
 My favourites to use are either peanut butter or almond butter.

 • Mixed seeds: A sprinkle of mixed seeds adds texture, colour, and added nutrients to this recipe.
 I buy a pack of pre-mixed seeds for this recipe, which is a mixture of toasted sunflower seeds, sesame seeds, and linseeds.
 You could just use whatever nuts and seeds you have available and most enjoy, though!
+I also like using the mixed seeds that include dried fruit like sultanas and cranberries for an extra burst of sweetness.

 • Vanilla essence and cinnamon: to add some more flavour to the flapjacks!